-Figure 4.4 shows a graph of global consumption by fuel type for 1971-2005.
-Overall consumption has doubled over the 35 years.
-The three fossil fuels –– oil, coal, and natural gas –– dominate, encompassing between 80 to 90 percent of energy consumption throughout the period.
-Oil provides the largest proportion of energy, but proportionally has lost ground to coal and especially natural gas.
-Coal has had an upsurge in the 21st century, especially after 2005 (not shown), and may become the leading fossil fuel in the future as oil supplies drop and demand for energy increases in places such as China and India, with massive coal reserves but little oil and natural gas.
-Biomass and hydroelectric power grew little, but nuclear expanded considerably during the period.
+The next image shows a graph of global consumption by fuel type for 1990-2016.
+Overall consumption has almost doubled in this time period (and has more than doubled if we went back 40 years).
+The three fossil fuels (oil, coal, and natural gas) dominate, encompassing between 80 to 90 percent of energy consumption throughout the period.
+Oil provides the largest proportion of energy, but proportionally has lost ground to coal and especially natural gas (why might that be?).
+Coal has had an upsurge in the 21st century, especially after 2005, and may become the leading fossil fuel in the future as oil supplies drop and demand for energy increases in places such as China and India, with massive coal reserves but little oil and natural gas.
+Biomass and hydroelectric power grew a little.
 Other renewables are a trivial proportion of the global energy picture.
 Clearly, the grip of the GHG-producing fossil fuels on the world energy picture is strong.

 Most of remainder of this lesson is based on figures presented in Sims, et al., 2007.
 Energy supply.
 In: Climate Change 2007: Mitigation.
 Contribution of Working Group III to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change [B. Metz, et al. (eds)], Cambridge University Press.